CxELabs/MCASHOL/POC Guide.md

     >
     >**mcasL@b!2000**

-    > [!HINT] This is done to force the use of conditional access.
+    > :information_source: This is done to force the use of conditional access.
 Once a session has been redirected to Cloud App Security, you will be able to configure the application for App Control in Cloud App Security.

 1. Go back to Cloud App Security ```https://portal.cloudappsecurity.com```, click on the **Gear** icon and click on **Conditional Access App Control**.

    ![Open Screenshot](Media/appc-office-1.png)

-    > [!HINT] You will see that **Exchange Online** appeared as an application and can now be used in policies.
+    > :information_source: You will see that **Exchange Online** appeared as an application and can now be used in policies.

    ![Open Screenshot](Media/appc-office-5.png)